-Accused ignored Anvay Naik's suicide threat: Charge sheet | Law-Order
+Accused ignored Anvay Naik's suicide threat: charge sheet | Law-Order

 "The victim (Naik) had told them (accused) that he would commit suicide if they don't pay his dues.
 However, the accused ignored his threat and told him to do whatever he wants," the charge sheet said.
 "The accused didn't pay his dues, which caused mental stress to Naik.
 He first strangulated his mother, thinking that she might land in trouble as she was also a partner in his business," it said.

-The accused trio has been charged under IPC sections 306 (abetment to suicide), 109 (punishment for abetment) and 34 (common intention).
-As many as 65 persons were named as witnesses in the charge sheet that runs into 1,914 pages.
+The police have invoked IPC sections 306 (abetment to suicide) and 109 (punishment for abetment) in the charge sheet that runs into 1,914 pages.
+On Saturday, Goswami moved the Bombay High Court seeking a direction to the Alibaug court not to take cognizance of the charge sheet.

-Police have listed statements of family members and staff of Naik, call data records, and information retrieved from electronic devices as evidence in the case.
-In May this year, Maharashtra Home Minister Anil Deshmukh had announced that he has ordered a fresh probe in the case after a complaint by Adnya Naik, daughter of the architect Anvay Naik.
+He alleged that the police filed it knowing fully well that he had filed an application in the high court seeking a stay to the filing of charge sheet only on Thursday.
+In May this year, Maharashtra Home Minister Anil Deshmukh had announced that he had ordered a fresh probe in the case -- closed by the police earlier -- following a complaint by Adnya Naik, Anvay Naik's daughter.

-Goswami, Sheikh and Sarda were arrested by Alibaug police on November 4 in the case, but they got bail from the Supreme Court on November 11.
+Goswami, Sheikh and Sarda were arrested by Alibaug police on November 4, but they got bail from the Supreme Court on November 11.
+In his plea filed in the HC on Thursday, Goswami also sought transfer of the probe to the CBI or other independent agency.
+He accused the Maharashtra government of pursuing vendetta against him because of his work as a TV journalist.

+BJP leader Devendra Fadnavis, meanwhile, questioned the Shiv-Sena-NCP-Congress government's decision to file a charge sheet despite the Supreme Court's observations while granting bail to Goswami and others.
+"Isn't this a mockery of Supreme Court's judgment?
+Are they again trying to suppress personal liberty?" he asked.

 ALSO READ